 The Trustees benchmark against pay levels in other Trusts of a similar size and against national agreements with unions.
 The benchmark is the mid-point of the range paid for similar roles adjusting for a weighting for any additional responsibilities.

 Trade union facility time

-Number of employees who were relevant union officials during the relevant period Full-time equivalent employee number 3 3
+Number of employees who were relevant union officials Full-time equivalent employee

+during the relevant period number

+5 5

 Percentage of time spent on facility time